AndyDentFree/SpriteKittenly/StyledTextOverSK/README.md

 ### Attributed String Issues
 Although the visual scene editor apparently allows you to specify the colour, this doesn't seem to persist and translate into runtime.

+**Attributed Strings for SKLabelNode were added in iOS 11**.

-This supports attributed strings but not wrapping them.
+The visual editor supports attributed strings but not wrapping them with inserted linebreaks.
+If you set the modes correctly, as mentioned below, they will wrap.

 There was a useful gist on building multiple label nodes `SKMultilineLabel` by [Craig Grummitt][CG] but only taking a single style and breaking the word wrapping (note this **is** a complex issue!).

-You can (possibly only in iOS 11) use a combination of:
+You can use a combination of:

     label.lineBreakMode = .byWordWrapping
     label.numberOfLines = 0